OCA/sale-workflow/sale_product_set/readme/DESCRIPTION.md

 A **product set** is a list of products which end customers aren't aware, this list is defined by sales manager.

-This module aims to help salesman to quickly create several sale order lines at once in a quotation.
+This module aims to load a product set in a sales order though a wizard.
+The product set is a list of products and quantities that gets inserted as separate sales order lines.

-After a *product set* is added to the sale order, each line can be updated or removed as any other sale order lines.
+After a *product set* is added to the sales order, each line can be updated or removed as any other sales order lines.

-This differs from packing products as you don't follow *product set* are not linked to sale order lines once they are added.